Induction, term and exam dates

 - Other programmes Course Director:

-Dr Anthony Yeates (email@example.com)
+Dr Kasper Peeters (email@example.com)

 Departmental Governance and student representation

 Responsibility for all academic programmes in mathematical sciences rests with the Board of Studies.
-The head of department is chair of the board of studies.
+The head of department is chair of the Board of Studies.
 There is an Education Committee, chaired by the Director of Undergraduate Studies, which has responsibility for the monitoring and development of learning and teaching in all undergraduate programmes and modules.
 Responsibility for assessment and the award of degrees rests with the Board of Examiners.

 Durham is committed to developing academic communities of staff and students, communities which draw on the expertise and experience of both groups to reflect on and enhance the quality of the educational opportunities the University offers.
 Central to this approach is student representation on committees and groups with responsibilities for the student experience.